 The design of the main house is considered to be square block Italianate, contoured in a low-hip roof design, with additions and renovations tastefully added over the years.
 In the early 1900′s, Queen Anne revival architecture was introduced to the Inn with construction of the “now famous” suspended spiral partially flying staircase, starburst crystal glass windows, ornately carved mantels and moldings, and additions of bay windows and the wrap-around porch.
 Not uncommon to the home of a sea captain is the cupola providing distant views to the harbor and sea beyond.
 Later outfitted for salt-water taffy making the cupola became known as the “candy cupola.”

-The Maine Stay Inn was added to the National Register of Historic Places in 1976.
+Our historic Kennebunkport bed and breakfast was added to the National Register of Historic Places in 1976.
 Book your stay now!

 "We have been visiting Kennebunkport for five years and this by far has been our most special visit.
 Your hospitality and warmth and your beautiful inn made this a perfect trip."
 Sue & Dave